Child Fatality Prevention System

 Unintentional injuries (such as poisoning, falls, fires or drowning).

 CFPS Legislative Reports

 Every year, the CFPS State Review Team develops prevention and data quality recommendations to prevent child deaths in Colorado based on aggregated data.
 The recommendations and data from the system are compiled into a legislative report submitted to the Colorado General Assembly on July 1st annually.
-Read the full Child Fatality Prevention System 2019 Legislative Report, or the shortened version.
-You can find past legislative reports here on the CFPS Blogsite.
+Read the Child Fatality Prevention System 2020 Legislative Report.
+You can find past legislative reports on the CFPS Blogsite.

 Data Reports and the Colorado Child Fatality Prevention System Data Dashboard

 The system also develops data briefs by leading causes of death including sudden unexpected infant deaths, child maltreatment deaths, motor vehicle and other transport-related deaths, firearms deaths, suicides, unintentional drowning and unintentional poisoning.